 The Druk Path - Bhutan's Classic Short Trek

-- Idyllic lakeside camps
+- High ridges and idyllic lakeside camps

-- Breathtaking views of Chomolhari
+- Breathtaking views of the Himalaya including Chomolhari

 Following the ancient high-level route between Paro and Thimpu, the Druk Path is a simply excellent short trekking experience in Bhutan.
 The first day's walk leads to the ruined Jeli Dzong which sits on a high ridge above the Paro Valley and commands breathtaking views across to Chomolhari.
 During the succeeding 4 days of trekking, we climb above the tree-line and cross several passes, including the Phume La (4210m).
 En route, we camp beside clear mountain lakes, visit yak herders' encampments and enjoy splendid panoramas of the peaks on the border with Tibet, including Jitchu Drake and Gangkar Puensum.
 Also included is the chance to hike to Taktsang Monastery in the Paro Valley, visit Thimpu's impressive Tasichoedzong and take an excursion to the stunning Punakha Dzong, Bhutan's traditional winter capital.
-Offering easy trekking within a pristine landscape, this popular trip provides a taste of the unique and fascinating culture of Bhutan.
+Offering easy trekking within a pristine landscape, this popular holiday provides a taste of the unique and fascinating culture of Bhutan.

 If you would like the chance to visit one of Bhutan's spectacular festivals during your trip, then see our special Druk Path departures: